 You’ll also need to measure the impact of organic search and direct visits to know how effective your Facebook ads really are.
 To know exactly where Facebook ads influenced customer behavior, you have to measure where they definitely didn’t.

 Full-funnel attribution shows the relative impact of every touchpoint in the customer journey.
-To be able to measure the effectiveness and ROI of any marketing initiative, attribution tools are indispensable.
+To be able to measure the effectiveness and ROI of any marketing initiative, eCommerce attribution tools are indispensable.